Proto-Siouan language: Vowels

-It is possible that an earlier form of the language, known as "pre-Proto-Siouan", may have had nasalized forms of *e and *o, but these may have been lost as the result of a merger with the oral forms.
-Because most Siouan languages mark for vowel length, vowels in Proto-Siouan have been reconstructed as having both long and short forms, though the modern understanding of vowel length in the family's extinct members has proven difficult as earlier research did not typically account for length at all.
-Length in Proto-Siouan was probably somewhat predictable and had different effects on tone in the daughter languages.

-Nasal vowels are notable in Proto-Siouan in part due to the typologically-rare absence of nasal consonants.
-All examples of nasal consonants in modern Siouan languages are explainable through series resonants followed by nasal vowels; for example, when *w is followed by a nasal vowel, it may become /[m]/.
+It is possible that an earlier form of the language, known as "pre-Proto-Siouan", (Note: The term pre-Proto-Siouan refers to an intermediate language between the end of Proto-Siouan–Catawban and Proto-Siouan.) had nasalized forms of *e and *o, but these may have been lost as the result of a merger with the oral forms.
+Because most Siouan languages contrast vowel length, vowels in Proto-Siouan have been reconstructed as having both long and short forms, though the modern understanding of vowel length in the family's extinct members has proven difficult as earlier fieldwork with Siouan languages did not typically discuss vowel length at all.
+Length in Proto-Siouan was probably somewhat predictable and may have affected tone in the daughter languages.
+When short vowels occurred in pretonic syllables, they were often deleted if the onset was a sonorant; this process remained productive in several descendant languages as well.
+All examples of nasal consonants in modern Siouan languages are explainable through series of sonorants followed by nasal vowels; for example, when *w is followed by a nasal vowel, it may become /[m]/.